jancarloviray/blog/_posts/2017-02-03-go-and-mysql-postgres.md

 It is important to note that the `sql.DB` object is designed to be long-lived, so don't open and close databases frequently.
 Create **one** `sql.DB` object for each distinct database you need to access and keep it open until the program is done.
 Pass it around as needed, or make it available globally, but make sure you keep it open.
 If you don't you will experience connection problems or sporadic failures.

-#### Are you running out of database connections?
+#### Connection Issues: Are you running out of database connections?

 If you get a "too many connections" problem, you may need to set [func (*DB) SetMaxOpenConns](https://golang.org/pkg/database/sql/#DB.SetMaxOpenConns) to prevent infinite number of connections.
 This limits the number of total open connections to the database.

 If you perform a query like `db.Query("SELECT * FROM table")`, a connection is opened and will not return until you either `Close()` the connection explicitly or iterate over the rows with `Next()`.
 Additionally, doing a `sql.Tx` will only return the connection after a `Commit` or `Rollback()` is called. **If you forget to completely iterate the rows and forget to close it, then your connection will NEVER go back to the pool.**

 Additionally, keeping a connection idle for a long time can cause problems.
 Try setting `db.SetMaxIdleConns(0)` if you get connection timeouts because a connection is idle for too long.
+If however, you are getting latency, you can increase it.
+This setting will have to depend on your usage.

 ### Retrieve Result Sets